-5 cicuits in Conv ege Success.
-COLL 102 College Success for All perform repetitive motions for extended periods of time and lift up to 50 lbs.
+This occupation requires the ability to stand, walk, and perform repetitive motions for extended periods of time and lift up to 50 lbs.
 Students must be able to meet these physical requirements in order to complete lab requirements and obtain employment in this field.